What is the link between Spiritual Growth, construction season, and the message of Ephesians 3:17-19??

-There seems to be no shortage of “detour” signs due to road closures.
+There seems to be no shortage of “detour” signs because of road closures.
 Gravel replaces smooth asphalt and driving in any direction is an exercise in patience and/or futility.
 A necessary evil?
 Yes.
-How else will the roads be repaired in time to be destroyed again by the snowstorms?
+How else will they will repair the roads in time to be destroyed again by the snowstorms?

-Montreal roads are in perpetual search of rejuvenation, like an aging Hollywood starlet injecting the latest Botox treatment to fill in the gaps.
+Montreal roads are in perpetual search for rejuvenation, like an aging Hollywood starlet injecting the latest Botox treatment to fill in the gaps.

 Closed for Renovations Alerts